ibs-symptoms

 Unhealthy microbes or bacteria in the wrong place can be the root cause of IBS.
 It is estimated that up to 78%[1] of IBS patients have Small Intestine Bacterial Overgrowth or SIBO, a condition in which the type of bacteria normally found in the large intestine proliferates in the small intestine where it doesn’t belong.
 It can affect the absorption of nutrients and cause significant bloating and discomfort.

 Pathogenic microorganisms anywhere in the gut can also cause IBS symptoms.
 At the Kaplan Center, our providers order specialized tests to find out the type and location of microorganisms in the intestinal tract.
-If an overgrowth is detected, this will be treated with prescription antibiotics, and antifungals or natural antimicrobials, such as oil of oregano and garlic extract.
+If we detect an overgrowth, we can treat it with prescription antibiotics, and antifungals or natural antimicrobials, such as oil of oregano and garlic extract.

 2. Look for major triggers and irritants.

 Gluten, corn, dairy, soy, eggs, peanuts, additives, and gums (such as carrageenan) can be major triggers.
 Other irritants, such as caffeine, alcohol, and NSAIDs such as ibuprofen, can worsen IBS symptoms.
-Eliminating these from your diet for a period of time can help to ease and/or, in some cases, eliminate symptoms.
+We’ll guide you through an elimination diet to identify your triggers and to ease and/or, in some cases, eliminate symptoms.

 3. Eliminate high FODMAP foods.